grame-cncm/faustwebsite/_posts/2016-01-14-controlling-with-midi.markdown

 Several architecture files and associated scripts have been updated to handle MIDI aware dsp code:

-- use **faustcaqt -midi foo.dsp** to create a MIDI aware CoreAudio/QT application on OSX
+- use **faust2caqt -midi foo.dsp** to create a MIDI aware CoreAudio/QT application on OSX
-- use **faustjaqt -midi foo.dsp** to create a MIDI aware JACK/QT application on Linux and OSX
+- use **faust2jaqt -midi foo.dsp** to create a MIDI aware JACK/QT application on Linux and OSX
-- use **faustios -midi foo.dsp** to create a MIDI aware iOS application
+- use **faust2ios -midi foo.dsp** to create a MIDI aware iOS application
-- use **faustalsa -midi foo.dsp** to create a MIDI aware ALSA/GTK application on Linux
+- use **faust2alsa -midi foo.dsp** to create a MIDI aware ALSA/GTK application on Linux
-- use **faustalqt -midi foo.dsp** to create a MIDI aware ALSA/QT application on Linux.
+- use **faust2alqt -midi foo.dsp** to create a MIDI aware ALSA/QT application on Linux.

 Note that the **buildUserInterface** method for polyphonic instruments (defined using the **mydsp_poly** class) called with a MidiUI object, will automatically connect to the MIDI system, to be ready to handle incoming keyOn/keyOff MIDI messages and so on.
 See [Creating polyphonic instruments](http://faust.grame.fr/news/2016/01/13/polyphonic-instruments.html) page for more informations.